trummelbummel/api_project/model_card_template.md

 Since there is an imbalance in the target with only 25% being in the below 50k salary, we rebalanced the data.

-The model is evaluated with precision, recall and f score, on the rebalanced dataset hence the evaluation might not be completely representative when the data is imbalanced in reality.
+The model is evaluated with precision, recall and f score, on the original distribution of the test dataset hence  the evaluation might not be completely representative when the data is imbalanced in reality.
+We used 20% of the original dataset i.e. 6508 of the original 32537 datapoints as evaluation data.

 ## Metrics
 _